Ayanava2000/Sales-Analysis-of-a-Convenience-Store/README.md

 # Pricing-Analytics-Convenient-Store

-The goal was to analyze the price-demand elasticity of a set of products in a convenient store in the US from a 1 year daily sales data from September 2024 till August 2025.
+The goal was to analyze the price-demand elasticity of a set of products in a convenient store located in the US from a 1 year daily sales data from September 2024 till August 2025.

 ## The Dataset